kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/placement-policy/_index.md

 - **Inter-Slice Isolation:** Slices of the same DisaggregatedSet should be spread across distinct physical domains so that hardware or power failures take down at most one slice.
 - **Domain Exclusivity:** Highly sensitive production workloads may require exclusive access to an accelerator domain to prevent noisy-neighbor performance degradation.

-DisaggregatedSet provides the `spec.placementPolicy` API to declaratively manage these constraints.
+DisaggregatedSet provides the `spec.placementPolicy` API (introduced in [KEP-848](https://github.com/kubernetes-sigs/lws/tree/main/keps/848-disaggregatedset-placement-policy)) to declaratively manage these constraints.

 ---